samlarby/nant-y-frith-mtb/README.md

     * The colours used on this page were used as they are forest and natural colours which I believe work well with the theme of the website.

 * Typography
-    * The font used was Roboto, with sans-serif set as a back up font.
-Roboto was used as it has an easy readibility and has a clean and modern design.
+    * The font used was Montserrat.
+Montserrat was used as it has an easy readibility and has a clean and modern design.

 * Imagery
     * The homepage image was taken by myself in the nant y frith woods.
 All other images used are acknowledged in the acknowledgements section.